kuniss/epsilon-ide-extensions/vscode-language-extension/README.md

 * nonterminal navigation
 * auto-completion
 * auto-indentation

-[Experimental] Currently under Linux only:
-* semantic checks by the real compiler generator with position-correct findings shown in the problem report view (on file saving)
+* semantic checks by the real Gamma compiler generator which comes embedded in the extension, with position-correct findings shown in the problem report view (on file saving)
+* embedded Gamma compiler generator runs on
+  * Windows 64-bit
+  * Linux 64-bit
+  * MacOS
-* code generation on file saving (if no errors have been found)
+* source code generation of the target language compiler on file saving (if no errors have been found), available in *build* sub folder
+* automatic compiling of the generated compiler D source code with DMD, if installed, available in the *build* sub folder

 ## Requirements

 No specific requirements needed.

+But it is recommended to [install DMD D-Lang compiler](https://dlang.org/download.html#dmd) for utilizing the feature of automatically compiling the target language compiler.

 ## Extension Settings